Development-BioMarine/rminkav3/README.knit.md

 #>  Max.   :25.0   Max.   :120.00
 ```

-You’ll still need to render `README.Rmd` regularly, to keep `README.md`
-up-to-date. `devtools::build_readme()` is handy for this.
+You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.

 You can also embed plots, for example:

 <img src="man/figures/README-pressure-1.png" width="100%" />

-In that case, don’t forget to commit and push the resulting figure
-files, so they display on GitHub and CRAN.
+In that case, don't forget to commit and push the resulting figure files, so they display on GitHub and CRAN.